Logo

 Wn - Expanded Result Codes – Allows inclusion of protocol messages with the Connect responses.

-n=0 Report DTE Receive Speed
+n=0 Report Host Receive Speed

 n=0 Allows OK, RING, ERROR, CONNECT and NO CARRIER responses